G-Core/product-documentation/documentation/cloud/getting-started/projects/create-a-project.md

 When you first navigate to the Cloud page, you’ll have only one **Default** project.
 This project is created automatically for every account and can’t be deleted.

 You can create more projects to organize your cloud resources.
-The number of projects doesn't affect your expenses.
-We charge only for the used resources.
+The number of projects doesn't affect your expenses, you only pay for resources used.

 To create a project: